Monday, January 24, 2022

 Checking Your Credit Report

-- You should check your credit reports at least once a year to make sure there are no errors that could keep you from getting credit or best available terms on a loan.
+- As part of your financial checkup, you should check your credit report at least once a year to make sure there are no errors that could keep you from getting credit or best available terms on a loan.

 - Be sure to check your credit report before making a major purchase that may involve a loan, such as a house or a car.